 STEP4: Attach multimedia

-You can attach multiple files, images, YouTube videos (as shown above), website links and SCORM files.
-Attaching files can help keep posts interesting in a discussion.
+You can attach images, self-created/uploaded or YouTube videos, and documents.
+Multimedia can help keep posts interesting in a discussion.
 Use the opportunity to share related learning materials with your class.

 STEP5: Choose a visibility setting